-BEECs include the building’s National Australian Built Environment Rating System (NABERS) Energy star rating and a Tenancy Lighting Assessment (TLA) of the relevant area of the building.
+BEECs include the building’s National Australian Built Environment Rating System (NABERS) Energy for offices star rating and a Tenancy Lighting Assessment (TLA) of the relevant area of the building.
 The Energy star rating must also be included in any advertising for the sale, lease or sublease.
 The higher the rating, the more energy efficient the building.

 As the owner or lessor of a disclosure affected building, you must provide a current, valid BEEC to potential buyers or lessors free of charge as early as possible in the transaction enquiry process and when requested.
 Section 12 of the Building Energy Efficiency Disclosure Act 2010 details the process for requesting a BEEC from the seller or lessor of the building.
 BEECs must also be publicly accessible on the Building Energy Efficiency Register.

 The building’s NABERS Energy star rating, from the BEEC, must be included in any advertising material for the sale, lease or sublease of the building or office space.

 You may also be required to provide information about, and access to, a disclosure affected office to a CBD accredited assessor if requested —although in certain circumstances you may apply for an exemption to this requirement.

 To check if you are affected, see Does this apply to me?